 - Over 200 potential project sites that will create local jobs.

 - Thousands of acres of publicly accessible open space that will help address public health issues, especially in the most disadvantaged communities.

 - Innovative multi-benefit projects that assist in mitigating future disasters, such as flooding, drought, and extreme heat events, while enhancing ecosystem function.

-- Actionable objectives for affordable housing and homelessness, a key initiative to address displacement in areas vulnerable to gentrification.
+- Actions for affordable housing and homelessness, a key initiative to address displacement in areas vulnerable to gentrification.

 - A framework for future community engagement to influence projects built under the plan.

 We know that updating the Master Plan for all 51 miles of the LA River is a huge undertaking and there’s still time to provide your input.
 We are grateful for you and all the people who have brought their dedication, innovation, and creativity to help guide this effort.
-We also know that there is always more to learn.
-So please share a link to this site to get the word out.